 How to Dye Eggs With Food Coloring: Two Different Ways

 Hey guys!
 Like (hopefully) the rest of the world, I was stuck inside most of the time this past weekend.
-While Ramona had a nap on Saturday, I decided to do a little Easter egg dyeing.
+While R had a nap on Saturday, I decided to do a little Easter egg dyeing.
 Last year I only painted some wooden eggs…I’ve actually never dyed eggs as an adult if you can believe it.
-These are some of the things I’m looking forward to doing when Ramona gets a bit bigger.
+These are some of the things I’m looking forward to doing when R gets a bit bigger.

 But in quarantine there are no egg dyeing kits.
 (Although I do remember loving those kits as a kid, mostly because of the little paper egg stands they came with…and the stickers).
 Just stuff I have in my kitchen.
 Like food coloring, water, and white vinegar.
 And shaving cream in the bathroom 🙂 So today I’m using only regular household supplies to dye eggs…let’s chat about the two different methods I used!